niclee1803/Hospital-Management-System-HMS/README.md

 # Hospital Management System (HMS)

 ## What has been implemented
-* login System for Doctors and Patients
+* login System for Doctors and Patients, plus change their password on their first login
 * View Patient Medical users for Patients and Doctors:
   * Patient can view their own medical record
-  * Doctor can ONLY view medical records of patientMenus under their care
+  * Doctor can view medical records of patients under their care
+  * Doctor can update medical records (diagnoses, treatments, and prescriptions) of patients under their care
   *
+* Patient can view their medical record
 * Patient can update their contact info (Phone number and email)
 *

 ## To be implemented
 * Pharmacist and Administrator Roles
-* Doctor can update patient diagnoses and treatments
 * Appointments
-* Medications
+* Medications and Inventory
 * Error Handling for inputs
 * Password Hashing
-* Make password invisible when entering
 *

 ## Packages